This Little-Known Herpes Strain Causes a Cold Sore on Your Ear

 Symptoms of herpes zoster oticus are rather distinctive.
 It begins with a painful rash of blisters filled with fluid in or around one ear.
 Some blisters even spread into the mouth and throat.
-This is different than the normal shingles virus that causes a blistery rash on the stomach area.
+This is different from the normal shingles virus that causes a blistery rash on the stomach area.

 It’s possible that herpes zoster oticus symptoms will become aggressive and cause more than a painful cold sore outbreak on your ear.
 If you experience any of these symptoms alone or in combination, call your doctor right away to explore the best treatment options:

 Fortunately, herpes zoster oticus can be treated quickly and effectively once it’s diagnosed.
 Your doctor may test a bit of fluid from a blister to confirm the presence of the virus.
 An evaluation of symptoms and a physical exam also help confirm the herpes zoster oticus virus.